What to Do After an Injury at Work?

 Iowa Workers’ compensation law encourages injured workers to return to work as soon as possible.
 Though, if you feel your health is at risk, you should not return to work.
 For legal advice regarding your workers’ compensation claim and what to do after sustaining a workplace injury, call an experienced personal injury attorney today.

-PLLC can provide you with a free consultation to go over your case.
+Iowa Lawyers can provide you with a free consultation to go over your case.
 Contact our offices today to schedule an initial consultation.
 Our contact information can be found online, or you can call us at (515) 444-4000

 CASES WE HANDLE